MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Get-AzureDisk](./Get-AzureDisk.md)
-Gets information about disks in the azure_2 disk repository.
+Gets information about disks in the Azure disk repository.

 ### [Get-AzureDns](./Get-AzureDns.md)
-Gets the DNS settings for an azure_2 deployment.
+Gets the DNS settings for an Azure deployment.

 ### [Get-AzureEndpoint](./Get-AzureEndpoint.md)
-Gets information about the endpoints that are assigned to an azure_2 virtual machine.
+Gets information about the endpoints that are assigned to an Azure virtual machine.

 ### [Get-AzureInternalLoadBalancer](./Get-AzureInternalLoadBalancer.md)